-Meet Kay; a young mother, amateur photographer and full-time working Canadian with many tricks and advice up her fleecy plaid sleeves.
+Kay is a young mother, amateur photographer and full-time working Canadian with many tricks and words of advice up her fleecy plaid sleeves.

 Not only is it hard to manage to get your child fully dressed every day, let alone out the door, but it is even harder to get them to pay attention to a complete stranger who is taking photos of them.
-Here is the first tip of what you need to know about captivating that wild child's attention.
+Here is the first tip for captivating that wild child's attention.

 Firstly, make sure you pack lots of snacks.
 Children love snacks and not only are these snacks going to make them have more energy, but they are going to keep them motivated for the time it may take to complete the photos (yes, I know bribery is bad, but sometimes we must go there).